 In Apr 2015, after about a year of operation the cell voltages were measured at the bottom and top of their range.
 During this one year interval, the pack was partially discharged about 100 times.
 The car was driven mostly short trips.
 Therefore, the pack state of charge generally remained high.
 Cell voltage measured after discharging and resting a cell is an accurate measure of state of charge.
 However, during charging the voltage does not accurately indicate state of charge.
 In spite of this inaccuracy, the voltage is what is used to decide when to stop charging, with a goal of not exceeding 3.5V for any cell.
 Cell 48 was replaced and so is not included in all data sets.

-The bottom end voltages show small variations, which means the state of charge of the cells shifted slightly relative to one another.
+The chart below shows cell voltages after fully discharging the pack, after a year of operation.
+The pack was discharged and rested repeatedly until the lowest cell reached a stable 2.75V, the voltage at which the pack was originally balanced.
+These bottom end voltages show small variations, which means the state of charge of the cells shifted slightly relative to one another.
 The cells were originally balanced to within 0.02V but a year later span a range of 0.07V.
 These differences in voltage correspond to a very small difference in energy.
 Jack Rickard recommends bottom balancing to within a range of 0.10V (2.75V±0.05V).
 The changes could be due to self discharging, but that idea contradicts what is known about these cells both experimentally and theoretically.
 Therefore the changes are more attributable to the cells charging and discharging at slightly different rates due to variations in the cells.

-After rebalancing, the top end voltages have a larger range and higher maximum.
-In particular, the three weakest cells 1, 3, and 27 were further from average after rebalancing.
-The general indication is that most of the cell's full state of charge tended to synchronize to the rest of the pack during the year.
-Keep in mind voltage during charging does not accurately indicate state of charge and differences could be explained by random variations and coincidence.
-Within this sample, however small, the pattern is consistent.
+The chart below shows voltage measurements at the end of charging, after a year of operation.
+These voltages span a smaller range than when the pack was bottom balanced.
+In particular, the three weakest cells 1, 3, and 27 were closer to average.
+The maximum voltage on cell 27 was 3.461 V. The general indication is that most of the cell's full state of charge tended to synchronize to the rest of the pack during the year.

 My conclusion is that the decision not to use a BMS is sound.
 The original justification for not using a BMS was an expectation that the relative states of charge would not change.
 The cells did in fact change, however the weakest cells tended to converge rather than diverge.
 My main concern is to avoid overcharging the weakest cells and it appears the likelyhood of that happening goes down over time.